fernando-duarte/econ1500/docs/coverage-implementation-phase3.md

 ## Implementation Validation Checklist

-- [ ] All tests use the coverage fixtures
+- [x] All tests use the coverage fixtures
-- [ ] Coverage is collected and merged from parallel test runs
+- [x] Coverage is collected and merged from parallel test runs
-- [ ] Thresholds are properly enforced
+- [x] Thresholds are properly enforced
-- [ ] Critical paths have higher coverage
+- [x] Critical paths have higher coverage
-- [ ] CI integration is working
+- [x] CI integration is working
-- [ ] Coverage bypass mechanism functions correctly
+- [x] Coverage bypass mechanism functions correctly
-- [ ] Documentation is clear and comprehensive
+- [x] Documentation is clear and comprehensive
-- [ ] Coverage smoke check detects regressions
+- [x] Coverage smoke check detects regressions
-- [ ] LCOV export works for external tools
+- [x] LCOV export works for external tools
-- [ ] No TypeScript errors in the implementation
+- [x] No TypeScript errors in the implementation
-- [ ] No linting errors in the documentation
+- [x] No linting errors in the documentation
-- [ ] All e2e tests pass
+- [ ] All e2e tests pass _(Tests currently failing due to connection timeouts to development server)_

 ## Maintenance and Future Improvements